 Clinch Mountain, which follows the river in an unbroken ridgeline, is a natural pathway for migratory birds, including hawks, which can be observed from the Mendota fire tower in November.

-Lakes at Hidden Valley and Laurel Bed offer floating and fishing.
-Mountain View Trail offers a mix of trails for ATV riders.
+Lakes at Hidden Valley and Laurel Bed offer floating and fishing, while Mountain View Trail boasts a mix of trails for ATV riders.

 Don’t miss the Clinch – its unspoiled beauty offers unparalleled opportunities for outdoor recreation.